 In Brazilian jiu-jitsu – how do you deal with heavy opponents in BJJ?
 In this article, we propose many tips to improve your pressure jiu-jitsu style, so you will feel heavier while on top in a grappling or BJJ match.
 Because of it such an important topic, and an immutable principle and some other martial arts, we decided to write a complete article about it.

 As a Brazilian jiu-jitsu practitioner, you find it very satisfying to hear a training BJJ partner say, “Man, you feel like 300lbs!” we love this kind of compliment (and I get it quite often).

-It means he is using his weight pressure properly in the BJJ match.
+It means he is using his weight pressure properly in a BJJ match.
 The reason he can make his body feel heavy on top is only that he applies all the rules in this BJJ article.

 So what is the secret to making a 170 lbs body feel like 200-300 lbs?

-There are a couple of ‘rules of thumb’ for proper weight pressure in the purpose to progress your jiu-jitsu style .
-Here they are:
+There are a couple of ‘rules of thumb’ for proper weight pressure in the purpose to progress your jiu-jitsu style.
+Here they are some.

 source : Travis Stevens

 Choose a BJJ side attack